Doreen-Njathi-Portfolio/Power-BI-Data-Modeling-Project/README.md

 # PowerBI-Data-Modeling-Project
-This project rebuilds a chaotic data model with bad shapes and bad relationships into a clean galaxy schema data model, which is ready for reliable analytics and reporting.
+This project restructures a chaotic data model with bad shapes and bad relationships into a clean galaxy schema data model, which is ready for reliable analytics and reporting.

 ## Project Requirements
 ### Building the Data Model